thatapiguy/Power-MVP/README.md

 Improvements planned -
 1. Pacakge the whole thing as a solution with CDS entity to archive all contribution data, thus having the option to update stats for all contributions with a click of a button.
 2. Wordpress API connection to get stats.

+Update as of 4:36 Pm Eastern Time on 3/9/2020
+1. Added twitter handle as an input to the flow.
+It will otherwise pull all my tweets instead of the user's tweets.
+2. removed Twitter connector as it wasn't required.